easytarget/MQ-Pro-IO/README.md

   - It is provided in the `linux-modules-<kernel version>` package for each kernel.
 - You can reconfigure `flash-kernel` to always select the MQ-Pro tree instead of the Lichee RV default in config.
   - This is future proof
-  - Each new kernel release also delivers a new set of device trees that to be installed as the kernel image is created.
+  - Each new kernel release is accompanied by a corresponding set of device trees that will be installed as the kernel image is created.

-The idea of compiling a custom Device Tree is depreciated in favor of the vanilla MQ-Pro device tree and using [gpiod](https://www.kernel.org/doc/html/v4.17/driver-api/gpio/index.html) and [pinctl](https://www.kernel.org/doc/html/v4.15/driver-api/pinctl.html) to setup devices.
-- However, I also have instructions for doing this, for those who like to tinker.
+This default MQ Pro device tree does not assign any of the GPIO pins on the board apart from the serial console on pins `8` and `10` (115200 baud, no parity).

+For basic digital I/O this is all you need.
+Pins can be enabled, read as an input or set to a High / Low output as needed.

+The D1 used in the MQ Pro also supports a number of internal interfaces, eg PWM (Pulse Width Modulation), additional UARTs, I2C and SPI devices.
+In order to use these you need to modify the device tree on boot.
+* Ideally this is done with an 'Overlay' which modifies the default tree and is applied to the kernel at init
+* It can also be done by providing a modified Device Tree at init, with the required changes 'baked in'

+Overlays are easiest to use; but are not **yet** covered by this guide.
+I intend to get them working in the future but time and enthusiasm make this a low priority for me. (watch this space..)

+Instead, there is discussion of device trees, pin assignment, and a guide + tooling to build and maintain a custom Device Tree that exposes the interfaces you need.
+This [comes after](#device_trees) the Install guide.

 -----------------------------